Skip to main content

 Tip Action

-Start early Draft the approval text during your final semester so you can circulate it with your committee for feedback before the defense.
+Start early Draft the approval text during your final semester so you can share it with your committee for feedback before your defense.
+Waiting until the last minute is a recipe for stress.

-Verify format Check your university’s Thesis Format Guide (2026) for font size (usually 12pt Times New Roman), margins (1.5" left, 1" others), and spacing.
+Verify format Double-check your university’s Thesis Format Guide (2026) for specifics like font size (usually 12pt Times New Roman), margins (1.5" left, 1" others), and line spacing.

 According to the Council of Graduate Schools (CGS), over 89% of U.S. universities now require electronic thesis and dissertation (ETD) submission, with the approval sheet embedded as the second page in the PDF.
-Always confirm your institution’s current policy, as deadlines and formats are updated annually.
+Requirements can shift yearly, so always check your institution’s current policy before finalizing anything.